zamange/fndidy_feature_stories/stories/Feature_stories.md

 Then the app should prompt them to enter the transaction amount, And upon confirmation, the funds should reflect in their digital wallet instantly, And they should be able to generate a sales report for the day.

+Feature 5: Digital Bookkeeping and Invoicing Tools

+Title: Automated Invoicing and Payment Tracking

+Scenario A: Small business owner creates and tracks invoices.
+Given the business owner needs to bill a customer, When they create an invoice in the Fundify app,
+Then they should have options to add items, quantities, and prices, And they should be able to track the payment status of the invoice, And receive notifications for overdue payments.